Nikoobox/ninetyplus/README.md

 * Javascript
 * HTML5
 * CSS3/SCSS
+* Node.js / Express
+* Firebase Firestore database

 ## Features
-* Visitors can see live scores for the selected league
+* Visitors can see live scores for the selected league.
+Live updates could be manually turned on/off.
-* Visitors can select specific game and see the team formation, lineup and other statistic
+* Visitors can select specific game and see the team formation, lineup and other statistics.
-* Some data will be displayed as bars
-* Canvas will be used to draw soccer pitch where team players names will be shown.
-* Users can click on each player to see data presented with D3.js
+* Users can click on each player to see detailed satistics.
-* Visitors can vote for either team and data will be displayed below in form of chart/bar by D3.js
+* Visitors can vote for the game winner.
+The voting data is store with Firebase/firestore and displayed with by D3.js

 ## Implementation Timeline
 #### Preparation (12/6/2020) -0 Day, Sunday